Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Bogoliubov Transformations: Extended

-For bosons, we follow the construction in Section \ref{subsubsec:bosoniccaseimplementation}, replacing the argument ``$ C $ is Hilbert--Schmidt'' below \eqref{eq:gh2} by ``$ |C| $ has countable spectrum''.
-This provides us with an orthonormal basis $ \bg = (\bg_j)_{j \in \NNN} $.
-Further, it is used, that by Lemma \ref{lem:bogoliubovrelationssurvive}, the Bogoliubov relations still hold as a weak operator identity.\\ Now, we consider the one--mode Fock space $ \sH_k $ for mode $ k = j \in \NNN $ and take the ITP over all these modes: \begin{definition} The \textbf{bosonic infinite tensor product space} is given by
+Next, we fix the final definitions for our ITP spaces $ \widehat{\sH} $ and define products of $ a^\dagger(\bphi), a(\bphi) $ with $ \bphi \in \cD_{\be} $ on suitable subspaces of them.
+Within these definitions, {\bf we assume that $ v^*v $ has countable spectrum}, so Lemma \ref{lem:vvtoC} applies and $ |C| $ has countable spectrum.\\ As argued around \eqref{eq:muCC}, $ X \subseteq \sigma \times Y $ is countable and there exists an orthonormal eigenbasis $ (\bof_j)_{j \in \NNN} $.\\ For bosons we follow the construction of \cite{Solovej2014}, replacing the argument ``$ C $ is Hilbert--Schmidt'' by ``$ |C| $ has countable spectrum'', which renders an orthonormal basis $ \bg = (\bg_j)_{j \in \NNN} $ as in Section~\ref{sec:bogoliubovtrafo}.
+The construction uses that by Lemma \ref{lem:bogoliubovrelationssurvive}, the Bogoliubov relations still hold as a weak operator identity.
+Now, $ \bg $ takes the role of $ \be $ in $ \cD_{\be} $ and $ \cAB_{\be} $.\\ \begin{definition} The \textbf{bosonic infinite tensor product space} is given by